Binary Mechanisms under Privacy-Preserving Noise: Noise in the Allocation Rule

-It is standard in the optimal mechanism design literature to find the revenue maximizing allocation rule subject to the implementability conditions.
-It was noted in Corollary \ref{cor: max_exp_rev_by_majority_rule} that the majority rule asymptotically extracts the maximum expected revenue among all implementable SCFs.
-Motivated by the discussion about the noise stability of the allocation rules, we ask a different optimization question in this section.
-Among the set of all implementable allocation rules that extract a target level of expected revenue (say $R$), which one has the minimum noise sensitivity?
-Formally, we seek the solution to the following optimization problem:

-The solution to this problem characterizes the trade-off between the noise sensitivity and the expected revenue in public-good mechanisms.
-In particular, for a fixed noise level $\delta$, it outputs the SCF that raises the target revenue level and is also minimally affected by noise.
-For every implementable SCF, as the noise level increases, the privacy of individuals will be better protected, but the expected revenue falls, and the noise sensitivity naturally increases.
-The above program delineates the minimum attainable noise sensitivity one can aim for among all mechanisms that raise a certain revenue level.

-In the sequel we progressively simplify the above problem and ultimately we provide a solution that is asymptotically optimal as $n\to \infty$.
-In short, our methodology consists of two steps: (\rn{1}) simplifying the objective function and finding equivalent representation for the constraints in \eqref{eq: optimization_prob}; (\rn{2}) relaxing the constraint set and offering an asymptotically optimal solution in the relaxed region that also satisfies the properties of the original constraint set.

-To develop some intuition, we first study the revenue and the noise sensitivity of the majority rule (see equation \eqref{eq: majority_rule}) in the next section.
-Using them as a stepping stone, we provide the solution to the optimization problem of \eqref{eq: optimization_prob} in section \ref{subs: pareto_frontier}.
+To develop some intuition, in the next section, we provide insights about the revenue and the noise sensitivity of the majority rule.
+Using them as a stepping stone, we provide the solution to the optimization problem of~\eqref{eq:optimization_prob} and~\eqref{eq:surplus_rev_optimization} in Section~\ref{sec:thm_proofs}.